NoxVentura/static-website-gen/README.md

-# STATIC WEBSITE GENERATOR - THE TERRIBLE, NO GOOD, VERY BAD GENERATOR
+# Static Website Generator - The Terrible, No Good, Very Bad Generator